 Meadowlark Gardens Winter Walk of Lights is a beautiful walk-through garden trail decorated with thousands of sparkling lights, perfect for a fun holiday outing in Northern Virginia.
-The half-mile walk features outdoor themes and animated displays spread along a paved, wheelchair and stroller-accessible trail.
+The half-mile, one-way walk features outdoor themes and animated displays along a paved, wheelchair and stroller-accessible trail.

 Meadowlark’s Winter Walk is one of the best holiday light displays near Washington DC, whether your goal is family fun or a romantic night out.
 Even when the weather is chilly, it’s fun to bundle up and experience this lovely holiday lights display.

-In 2019, the Winter Walk of Lights is open November 8 to January 5.
-One of the first professional holiday displays to open each year, it provides a nice alternative to the drive-through experience at Bull Run.
+In 2020, the Winter Walk of Lights celebrates its 9th year and is open from November 11 to January 3.
+One of the first professional holiday displays to open each year, it provides a nice companion to the drive-through light show at Bull Run.

 We first visited Meadowlark Botanical Gardens Winter Walk of Lights in 2014, and it’s been on our list for holiday lights fun ever since.
 There are new additions every year, and old favorites return.